asmcli reference

 If you are familiar with install_asm, asmcli is similar but with the following notable differences:

 • You use asmcli install for new installations and upgrades.
 There isn't a --mode option like with install_asm.
 When you run asmcli install, it checks to see if there's an existing control plane on the cluster.
 If there isn't an existing control plane, asmcli installs Cloud Service Mesh.
-If the cluster has an existing control plane (either an Cloud Service Mesh control plane or an open source Istio control plane):
+If the cluster has an existing control plane (either a Cloud Service Mesh control plane or an open source Istio control plane):

 • If the revision label on the existing control plane doesn't match the revision label for the new control plane, asmcli does a canary upgrade.